RubenPera/SecureWebApp/README.md

 Because mysql is now used in the application the mysql libraries must be linked in the project.<br>
-First make sure mysql and the developer environment is instlaled:<br>
+First make sure mysql and the developer environment is installed:<br>
 `apt-get install mysql-client libmysqlclient-dev`